Bigorange8801/Sprint-Challenge-Form-Management/README.md

 - [ ] What are the required parts of class components?

+    The rquired parts are class, constructor, and super.

 - [ ] Name at least three lifecycle methods?

+    mounting phase, updating phase, and unmounting phase

 - [ ] Why are forms used so often in web applications and software?

+    It allows the user to send data to a serve.

 - [ ] What advantages are there by using a forms library like Formik?

+    The library helps control state and validation can be done between user inputs.

 - [ ] Why do we write tests for our apps?

+    To ensure all components are working.

 ## Project Set Up